 Whereas Emilia is rolling hills and plains, Romagna hugs the Adriatic Coast.
 Europeans have longed flock there during the summer months to bask on the beaches in towns like Cesenatico, home to the famed Italian cookbook author Marcella Hazan.
 But a visit to Romagna shouldn’t just include beach time but also some time trying some of the most popular Italian dishes around.

-Here are 10 popular Italian dishes from the region that you may not know, but should definitely be on your list when you travel to Romagna:
+Here are 10 popular Italian dishes from the region that you may not know but should be on your list when you travel to Romagna:

 Piadina

 To kick off our list of must-try Romagna foods, we’ve got the local flatbread, piadina.
 Numerous piadina stands pepper the region, serving forth hot rounds of this popular Italian dish.
-The most authentic Italian recipe dictates that piadina be served folded around slices of prosciutto, dollops of soft cheese, and topped with arugula.
+The most authentic Italian recipe dictates that piadina be folded around prosciutto slices, dollops of soft cheese, and topped with arugula.

 From town to town, the local preference for piadina may be to make it slightly thicker or thinner, on the order of millimeters.
 The best piadina is made of the simplest ingredients and each shines through: 0-grade flour, lard from local mora pigs, and Adriatic sea salt.